stanmaz/BBOalert/README.md

 BBOalert is useful for all types of BBO users :

 - <b>casual players without a regular partner</b> : the common bidding system for all BBO users is SAYC.
 In such a case, only a few bids should be alerted 'pro forma' because all players are supposed to know SAYC basics.
-BBOalert will record each alerted bid and will automatically recall it if identical situation occurs.
+BBOalert will record each alerted bid and will automatically recall it if an identical situation occurs.
 You only alert once !
-The program enables you to define also keyboard shortcuts for frequently used expressions.
+The program also allows you to define keyboard shortcuts for the frequently used expressions.
 - <b>'natural' players with a regular partner</b> : SAYC is simple but inefficient in many situations.
 Adding some gadgets gives obvious advantages.
 BBOalert will help to document particular agreements.
 By using a common database with the partner, the explanation given to the opponents will be coherent.
 Practicing natural systems other than SAYC imply frequent alerting because of few, but essential differences.
 - <b>'artificial' players with a regular partner</b> : playing an artificial system on BBO is an impossible task.
 Practically every bid should be alerted and explained.
 Frustrated opponents will quickly abandon your table.
-BBOalert enables the formal description of the system in all details and the opponents will receive correct information.
-Advanced features enable you to differentiate seat dependent openings and to program different defense schemes depending on conventions used by opponents.
+BBOalert enables the formal description of the system in all details and provides the opponents with correct information.
+Advanced features enable you to differentiate seat-dependent openings and to program different defense schemes depending on the conventions used by opponents.

 ## Installation